Tristan-BS/SubChangeTracker/README.md

 </div>

 # SubChangeTracker
-This workflow checks for updates to submodules, performs the updates, creates or updates a branch, and pushes the changes back to the repository, running three times a day at 00:00, 12:00, and 18:00 UTC.
+This workflow checks for updates to submodules, performs the updates, creates or updates a branch, and pushes the changes back to the created branch, running three times a day at 00:00, 12:00, and 18:00 UTC.

 # How to deploy a submodule: